 Attempted mate poaching is one issue; successful mate poaching is another.
 When asked whether they have been successfully lured away from an existing relationship, 67% of the men and 41% of the women responded affirmatively for the long-term context.
 And 40% of the men and 31% of the women report having been successfully seduced by a mate poacher for a short-term sexual liaison.
-Similar findings have been obtained cross-culturally in samples from Israel, Turkey, Greece, Croatia, Slovenia, Poland, Portugal, Germany, France, England, and Canada (Schmitt et al., 2004).
+Similar findings have been obtained cross-culturally in samples from Taiwan and Mainland of China, Israel, Turkey, Greece, Croatia, Slovenia, Poland, Portugal, Germany, France, England, and Canada (Schmitt et al., 2004).

-It is likely that mate poaching is an evolved mating strategy for the simple reason that desirable mates attract many suitors, and typically end up in mating relationships.
+It is likely that mate poaching is an evolved mating strategy for the simple reason that desirable mates attract many suitors and consequently end up in mating relationships.
+Desirable individuals typically do not remain unmated for long.
 Thus, in order to obtain a desirable mate, it is often necessary to seek those who are already "taken."
-The unique mate poaching tactics, such befriending the couple and waiting in the wings for an opportunity, or attempting to drive a wedge in the relationship, reveals the lengths to which people will go in order to mate poach.
+The unique mate poaching tactics, such as befriending the couple and waiting in the wings for an opportunity, or attempting to drive a wedge in the relationship, reveal the lengths to which people will go in order to mate poach.